 - Temperature (obtained orally) of 101°F or greater.
 Do not take temperature reading within 2 hours of physical therapy because it may be elevated from exercising.

 - Pain sometimes precedes a pin infection.
 It may be painful to touch around the pin site area.

 At the first sign of these symptoms, begin taking antibiotics.
-If any of these symptoms persist for more than 48 hours, please notify the ICLL team at
+If any of these symptoms persist for more than 48 hours, please call the ICLL team.